 May 30, 2022 Betty Geftakys died.
 She had been declining over the past year and died in her sleep at Plymouth Village assisted living facility in Redlands.

 March 8, 2018 Dawn Smith gave a TED Talk about the group she grew up in.
 Daniel Teater posted it on his Facebook page, where it has gotten several comments.
 Dawn told a little story about her Dad, Tim Geftakys, on the Moth.
 She is quoted on the "All the Wiser" site, and was interviewed by the media after her presentation at the University of Regina 2020 Leadership Forum.

 May 22, 2017 David Geftakys died from kidney failure.
 At his request there was no funeral.
 He was buried in the Philippines.

-Notes: The word 'cult' is used on this website in the sociological sense, referring to the practice and conduct of groups, not their beliefs or doctrine.
+• Note: The word 'cult' is used on this site in the sociological sense, referring to the practice and conduct of the group, not beliefs or doctrine.
 More »»